When to Apply for Student Loans: Student Loan Deadlines

 When applying for student loans from a private lender, there isn’t typically a set deadline in place.
 Still, this doesn’t necessarily mean you want to wait until the last minute, since you’ll need plenty of time before tuition, housing, and other fees are due to secure the funds from your student loan.

-Many private student loan lenders can approve your application in a few minutes or less, but it can sometimes take up to two weeks for full approval.
+Some private student loan lenders can approve your application in a few minutes after you apply online, but it can sometimes take up to two weeks for full approval.
 That’s why it’s smart to keep your eyes on your school’s payment deadlines and ensure your funds will be disbursed on time.

 Named a Best Private Student Loans